flowroute/flowroute-numbers-python/README.md

 		print (response)

-PurchasePhoneNumbersController methods are added after `pnc = PurchasablePhoneNumbersController()`, but before `print (response)`.
-If you do not want to invoke a specific method, comment those lines out with `#`.
+When creating your own Python file, add each method after `pnc = PurchasablePhoneNumbersController()`, but before `print (response)`.
+If you do not want to invoke a specific method, comment out that method's lines with `#`.
+Click each link to see more information about that method.

 *	[`list_available_np_as`](#listnpas)

 * 	[`list_area_and_exchange`](#listnpanxx)

 *  [`search`](#search)

-Run the following from the **flowroute-numbers-python** directory in a terminal window to call the Controller methods:

-	python purchase.py

 #### `list_available_np_as(limit)`<a name=listnpas></a>